Freaky/Compactor/README.md

 SOFTWARE.
 ```

+It's in shouty legal text so you know I mean it.

+### Data Corruption

+There has been [one report][#40] of data corruption with open SQLite database files.
+The author has been unable to reproduce this, but file locking was added to version 0.10 which should prevent them from being modified.

 ### Permissions

 Compactor currently has no mechanism to elevate its privileges using UAC for protected files.
-If you're using a limited account you might need to run it as an Administrator, or a user with similar privileges.
+If you're using a limited account you may need to run the program with elevated permissions.

 Be careful what you compress.
 System files should be skipped automatically, and the Windows folder should be in the list of default exclusions (if you want to compact Windows, check out its [CompactOS] feature), but you almost certainly don't want to blindly run this across your entire `C:\` drive.